-Warfare/Afghanistan-Pakistan Hands (APH) Program Assignment
+Warfare/ Afghanistan-Pakistan Hands (APH) Program Assignment - i.

-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - 1.
 The board may give favorable consideration to those officers who have displayed superior performance while serving in IA/GSA/OCO/APH assignments in direct support of OCO, Irregular Warfare, and the National Defense Strategy and, in particular, those IA/GSA/OCO/APH assignments that are extraordinarily arduous or which involve significantly heightened personal risk.
 These individuals are developing valuable combat and nation-building skills under stressful conditions.
-Such assignments may not be typical of the officer's traditional community career path, and the officer may be rated by a reporting senior unfamiliar with the officer's specialty and the Navy fitness report system. - Z. IA/GSA/OCO assignments may take an officer out of the normal community career path for periods up to one and a half years.
-APH assignments consist of extensive specialized training and multiple, non-standard deployments that may take an officer out of the normal community career path for periods of up to three and a half years. - 3.
+Such assignments may not be typical of the officer's traditional community career path, and the officer may be rated by a reporting senior unfamiliar with the officer's specialty and the Navy fitness report system.

+- ii.
+IA/GSA/OCO assignments may take an officer out of the normal community career path for periods up to one and a half years.
+APH assignments consist of extensive specialized training and multiple, non-standard deployments that may take an officer out of the normal community career path for periods of up to three and a half years. - iii.
 Note that CHC officers are noncombatants.
 Chaplains do not have the same IA/GSA/OCO/APH assignment opportunities as other communities.
 However, chaplains develop combat experience through support of warfighters in operational environments within the Navy, Marine Corps, and Coast Guard.
 The board may give favorable consideration to those CHC officers who have displayed sustained superior performance in operational assignments to include Navy fleet; Fleet Marine Force (FMF); Coast Guard sectors, districts, or regions; and IA/GSA/OCO/APH assignments. - (e) Encourages both compliance and creativity.
 We must encourage every officer to think creatively, develop new ideas, take prudent risks, and maximize capabilities through sound management practices.
 In the context of a changing Navy, officers demonstrating innovative thinking, efficient management skills, prudent risk taking, and effective business practices, may reflect a variety of backgrounds. - (2) Character.
 In addition to competence, the best qualified officers will demonstrate the following attributes of character: - (a) Possesses and openly demonstrates the four core attributes.
 The challenges facing our Navy are growing in scope, scale, and pace.
-To meet these challenges, the Navy needs male and female leaders who have demonstrated estimable character and are prepared for decentralized operations. should give careful consideration to officers who demonstrate the four core attributes that guide our decisions and actions: integrity, accountability, initiative, and toughness.
+To meet these challenges, the Navy needs male and female leaders who have demonstrated estimable character and are prepared for decentralized operations.
+You should give careful consideration to officers who demonstrate the four core attributes that guide our decisions and actions: integrity, accountability, initiative, and toughness.
 Integrity may be demonstrated as an individual or as a team member by displaying conduct that is upright, honorable, and by working to strengthen the resolve of his or her peers, superiors, and subordinates.
 Accountability may be demonstrated by achieving and maintaining high standards, honestly assessing progress, and adjusting as required.
 Officers demonstrate initiative by taking ownership, acting to the limit of their authorities, and looking at new ideas with an open mind.
 Toughness can mean marshalling all sources of strength and resilience, including rigorous training; encouraging the fighting spirit of our people; and providing steadfast support of our families.
 Officers who demonstrate these core attributes ensure the Navy remains the world's finest navy and deserve your careful consideration when selecting officers who are best and fully qualified.